de-la-viz/vsfg_2020/README.md

 # Viz for Social Good project on Viz for Social Good

-[#VizforSocialGood](https://www.vizforsocialgood.com/) helps mission-driven organizations to promote social good and understand their own data through beautiful and informative data visualization; visualizations made by volunteers, like me.
+[Viz for Social Good](https://www.vizforsocialgood.com/) helps mission-driven organizations to promote social good and understand their own data through beautiful and informative data visualization; visualizations made by volunteers, like me.

 For this project, Viz for Social Good is looking to visualize its own data.